nikhil-vytla/nikhilvytla.com/pages/posts/supporting-oss.md

 ## Jenga Blocks All the Way Down

-Companies (many of them household names) generate trillions in revenue using free open-source software, yet contribute a fraction back to the projects they depend on.
+Companies (many of them [household names](https://netflixtechblog.com/why-we-use-and-contribute-to-open-source-software-1faa77c2e5c4)) generate trillions in revenue using free open-source software, yet most contribute a fraction back to the projects they depend on.
 In today's chronically online world, this funding imbalance impacts both our technical capabilities and our economic strength.

 In short: